bytescout/pdf-co-api-samples/PDF Make Searchable API/JavaScript/Make Searchable PDF From Uploaded File (Node.js) - Async API/README.md

-## How to PDF make searchable API in JavaScript and PDF.co Web API

-### The tutorial below will demonstrate how to PDF make searchable API in JavaScript

-Sample source code below will show you how to cope with a difficult task like PDF make searchable API in JavaScript.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf and you can use it to PDF make searchable API with JavaScript.
+## How to PDF make searchable API in JavaScript and PDF.co Web API PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

-This code snippet below for PDF.co Web API works best when you need to quickly PDF make searchable API in your JavaScript application.
-This JavaScript sample code is all you need for your app.
-Just copy and paste the code, add references (if needs to) and you are all set!
-Detailed tutorials and documentation are available along with installed PDF.co Web API if you'd like to dive deeper into the topic and the details of the API.

-Download free trial version of PDF.co Web API from our website with this and other source code samples for JavaScript.

 ## REQUEST FREE TECH SUPPORT